 The Temporary Framework will be in place until the end of December 2020.
-With a view to ensuring legal certainty, the Commission will assess before that date if it needs to be extended.
+As solvency issues may materialise only at a later stage as this crisis evolves, for recapitalisation measures only the Commission has extended this period until the end of June 2021.
+With a view to ensuring legal certainty, the Commission will assess before those dates if it needs to be extended.

-The non-confidential version of the decision will be made available under the case number SA.56895 in the State aid register on the Commission's competition website once any confidentiality issues have been resolved.
+The non-confidential version of the decision will be made available under the case number SA.57511 in the State aid register on the Commission's competition website once any confidentiality issues have been resolved.
 New publications of State aid decisions on the internet and in the Official Journal are listed in the State Aid Weekly e-News.

-More information on the temporary framework and other action the Commission has taken to address the economic impact of the coronavirus pandemic can be found here.
+More information on the Temporary Framework and other action the Commission has taken to address the economic impact of the coronavirus pandemic can be found here.